awesomeeng/awesome-server/docs/API.md

   controllers below) if the method and path match for an incoming request. (see method and see path below).

-  route(method,controller) - A synonym for calling route("*",path,controller).
+  route(path,controller) - A synonym for calling route("*",path,controller).

-  route(string,path,filename) - A synonym for calling route(method,path,controller)
+  route(method,path,filename) - A synonym for calling route(method,path,controller)
   except the given filename is loaded an instantiated as a controller first.
 This lets you reference external controllers by filename easily.